Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

-# Office 2016 Servers
+# Office 2016 Workloads

-Office workloads (Exchange 2016, SharePoint 2016 and Skype fpr Business 2015) designed & validated to run on Azure Stack for up to 250 users.
+Office workloads (Exchange 2016, SharePoint 2016 and Skype for Business 2015) designed & validated to run on Azure Stack for up to 250 users.
-Additional reqquired Workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017
+Additional required Workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017

-The Tempplates are designed,validated and supported to work with Azure Stack beeing conneted or disconnected.
-Changes to the Templates will break the supportability.
+The preview templates are designed,validated and supported to work with Azure Stack beeing conneted or disconnected.
+Any changes to the templates will break supportability.

 ## Requirements